Eldridge Avenue Bike Lane Pilot Project

 Eldridge Ave Post Project Bikeways

 Do you live near or travel along Eldridge Ave to commute between home and work or for leisure?
 In preparation for a council vote on the permanent adoption of changes resulting from the project, the City is seeking community input about your experience utilizing the corridor since the Eldridge Ave Bike Lane Pilot Project was completed in April 2024.
-Based on post-project data demonstrating increased pedestrian and bicycle usage along the corridor, we are recommending to City Council that improvements remain.
-Until Sunday, June 8, please share your opinion and whether you agree with staff recommendations using the Survey and
+Based on post-project data (full report available here) demonstrating increased pedestrian and bicycle usage along the corridor, we recommended to City Council that improvements remain.

 Do you live near or travel along Eldridge Ave to commute between home and work or for leisure?
 In preparation for a council vote on the permanent adoption of changes resulting from the project, the City is seeking community input about your experience utilizing the corridor since the Eldridge Ave Bike Lane Pilot Project was completed in April 2024.
-Based on post-project data demonstrating increased pedestrian and bicycle usage along the corridor, we are recommending to City Council that improvements remain.
-Until Sunday, June 8, please share your opinion and whether you agree with staff recommendations using the Survey and Questions tools below.
+Based on post-project data (full report available here) demonstrating increased pedestrian and bicycle usage along the corridor, we recommended to City Council that improvements remain.

 Project Overview: